Local Area

 It has strong connections with both Beatrix Potter and William Wordsworth.
 The Beatrix Potter Gallery (National Trust) is well worth a visit, as is the Old School House, where William Wordsworth attended school.

-There are many good pubs and restaurants.
+There are many good pubs and restaurants (The Queens Head and Poppi Red).

 John Ruskin's house Brantwood is well worth a visit.
 It occupies a beautiful position overlooking Coniston Water.